wileyenterpriseandroid/migrate-sdk/README.md

-# Builds the Migrate binary SDK.
+# The the Migrate SDK.

 ## Getting the code